Will Toffey: Oakland Athletics

 The Oakland Athletics selected Toffey in the fourth round of the 2017 MLB draft.
-He signed with Oakland for a $482,600 signing bonus, and made his professional debut with the Vermont Lake Monsters of the Class A-Short Season New York-Penn League where he batted .263 with one home run and 22 RBIs in 57 games.
-Toffey began the 2018 season with the Stockton Ports of the Class A-Advanced California League.
+He signed with Oakland for a $482,600 signing bonus, and made his professional debut with the Vermont Lake Monsters of the Low–A New York-Penn League where he batted .263 with one home run and 22 RBI in 57 games.
+Toffey began the 2018 season with the Stockton Ports of the High–A California League.

 New York Mets

-On July 21, 2018, the Athletics traded Toffey, along with Bobby Wahl, to the New York Mets for Jeurys Familia.
-The Mets assigned Toffey to the Binghamton Rumble Ponies of the Class AA Eastern League.
-In 89 total games between Stockton and Binghamton, he batted .248 with nine home runs and 51 RBIs.
+On July 21, 2018, the Athletics traded Toffey, along with Bobby Wahl, to the New York Mets in exchange for Jeurys Familia.
+The Mets assigned Toffey to the Binghamton Rumble Ponies of the Double–A Eastern League.
+In 89 total games between Stockton and Binghamton, he batted .248 with nine home runs and 51 RBI.

 Toffey returned to Binghamton to begin 2019.
-He batted .219/.347/.349/.696 with five home runs and 27 RBIs in 91 games with Binghamton.
+He batted .219/.347/.349/.696 with five home runs and 27 RBI in 91 games with Binghamton.
 Toffey did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He returned to Binghamton Mets to begin the 2021 season and batted .178/.317/.386 with six home runs and 15 RBIs in 34 games.
+He returned to Binghamton Mets to begin the 2021 season and batted .178/.317/.386 with six home runs and 15 RBI in 34 games.

 San Francisco Giants

 On July 2, 2021, the Mets traded Toffey to the San Francisco Giants in exchange for Anthony Banda.
-He was assigned to the Triple-A Sacramento River Cats, where he batted .270/.407/.378 with 2 home runs and 9 RBIs in 31 games.
+He was assigned to the Triple-A Sacramento River Cats, where he batted .270/.407/.378 with 2 home runs and 9 RBI in 31 games.

 Philadelphia Phillies

 On March 27, 2022, Toffey was traded to the Philadelphia Phillies in exchange for Luke Williams.
-He was assigned to the Triple-A Lehigh Valley IronPigs of the International League to begin the 2022 baseball season.
-On July 13, 2022, the Phillies selected Toffey's contract to their 40-man roster from Triple-A as a substitute player.
-He was sent back down after the game without making his debut and outrighted off of the 40-man roster to Lehigh Valley after he cleared waivers.
+He was assigned to the Triple-A Lehigh Valley IronPigs of the International League to begin the year.
+On July 13, the Phillies selected Toffey's contract to their 40-man roster from Triple-A as a substitute player.
+He was sent back down after the game without making his debut and sent outright off of the 40-man roster to Lehigh Valley after he cleared waivers on July 16.

+Toffey did not play in a game for the Phillies organization in 2023 and elected free agency following the season on November 6, 2023.